smiguelnet/engage-api-java-sdk/README.md

 ## What is Engage API
-Engage API is product, composed by a set of endpoints that provide gamification features out of the box that could be easily implemented in your application.
+Engage API is product, composed by a set of endpoints that provide gamification features out of the box that could be easily integrated into your application.

 ## Why use Engage Java SDK
 Using this Sdk your development effort will be minimal in order to implement whole features provided by Engage API.